ireneorichie/docs/serving/installing-logging-metrics-traces.md

-# Installing the Monitoring, Logging, and Tracing Plugin
+# Installing an Observability Plugin

-You can install a monitoring plugin in your Knative Serving installation to enable data logging, metrics, and request tracing in that cluster.
+You can install an observability plugin in your Knative Serving installation to enable data logging, metrics, and request tracing in that cluster.

-The monitoring plugin is based on Fluentd, and Knative Serving currently supports a [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) configuration for either Elasticsearch or Stackdriver.
+The observability plugin is based on Fluentd, and Knative Serving currently supports a [daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) configuration for either Elasticsearch or Stackdriver.
 [Learn more about the Fluentd container image and requirements](./fluentd/README.md).

-If you already have a monitoring plugin installed and configured, see the following topics for details about accessing the data:
+If you already have an observability plugin installed and configured, see the following topics for details about accessing the data:

   * [Accessing Logs](./accessing-logs.md)